rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 ### The data was increased by 100x.
 In this hypothetical scenario, the main concern would be processing capability since S3 storage is virtually unlimited.

-To solve this, we could scale up the hardware using EMR manually or just set it to auto-scalling option (**"Tools, Technologies, and Data Model" --> "Hardware"** for more)
+To solve this, we could scale up the hardware using EMR manually or just set it to auto-scaling option (**"Tools, Technologies, and Data Model" --> "Hardware"** for more)

 ### The pipelines would be run on a daily basis by 7 am every day.